 Get a Bunch of Credits on the Cheap

-One of the best college tricks out there and one that will save you a lot of money is to get a many credits on the cheap as possible before you ever set foot on campus.
-Take all of the AP courses you can in high school, so you have as many college credits goin in as possible.
+One of the best college tricks out there and one that will save you a lot of money is to get many credits on the cheap as possible before you ever set foot on campus.
+Take all of the AP courses you can get in high school, so you have as many college credits going in as possible.
 Also, explore other sources of credits before you enter that 4-year institution at all.
 Everyone knows that doing the first two years at a community college is a lot cheaper.
 But how many students know about the program set up by the Bill and Melinda Gates Foundation that provides online coursework either at minimal cost or free?
 40 colleges and universities around the country have agreed to accept up to 60 credit hours from this program – that is virtually ½ of your degree credits.
 You can even take these courses while you are in college, reducing your semester load and racking up those credits during the summers.

 Getting the Most Compatible Roommate in Advance

-Studies do show that a mis-match of roommates can negatively impact academic performance.
+Studies do show that a mismatch of roommates can negatively impact academic performance.
 Why take the chance?
 A lot of colleges still assign roommates randomly or ask just a few cursory questions before making those assignments.
-One of the best college dorm tips and tricks is to find your roommate in advance and both of you request each other.
+One of the best college dorm tips and tricks is to find your roommate in advance, and both of you request each other.
 You can do this by getting on sites such as Roomsurf.com.
 It’s like a dating service for roommates.
 Find yours!

 Consider Entrepreneurship on the Side

 While this may be thought of as geek tricks, because that is how Gates and Zuckerberg started, do not let a good idea for making money go wasted.
 Thousands of college students have begun businesses with the environment of academia and have ended up with thriving businesses by the end of their four years.
-If you need some inspiration, read the story of Jessica Eckstrom who created “Headbands for Hope” while in college – yes, headbands.
-She now runs a multi-million dollar company that sells headbands and other gear, for profit, but also for supporting cancer research and providing cute headbands for girls with cancer.
+If you need some inspiration, read the story of Jessica Eckstrom, who created “Headbands for Hope” while in college – yes, headbands.
+She now runs a multi-million dollar company that sells headbands and other gear for profit, but also for supporting cancer research and providing cute headbands for girls with cancer.
 Just an idea that determined the rest of her life.

 Find “Open Textbooks”

 Texts are horribly expensive.
 Instead of paying the price, here are a couple of search tips and tricks for finding the books you need or can use as alternatives.
-Check out the site, OpenStax or Boundless.
+Check out the site, OpenStax, or Boundless.
 They have free digital copies of a huge number of titles that your professors may be requiring.
 And, in some instances, you can plug in the name of the text and get suggestions for free equivalents that cover the same content.